varnish/Varnish-Book/varnish_sysadmin.rst

         you have available.
 Though CPU-power is rarely a problem.

-        If you choose to run Varnish on a 32-bit system, you are limited to 3GB of virtual memory, which puts a limit on the number of threads you can run and the size of your cache.
+        If you choose to run Varnish on a 32-bit system, you are limited to 3GB of virtual memory address space, which puts a limit on the number of threads you can run and the size of your cache.
 This is a trade-off to gain a simpler design and reduce the amount of work Varnish needs to do.

         Varnish does not keep track of whether your cache is on disk or in memory.
 Instead, Varnish will request a large chump of memory and